Craig Hallum Boosts Lumentum (NASDAQ:LITE) Price Target to $125.00

-Lumentum (NASDAQ:LITE – Get Rating) had its price objective lifted by Craig Hallum to $125.00 in a research report released on Tuesday, Stock Target Advisor reports.
+Lumentum (NASDAQ:LITE – Get Rating) had its price objective raised by equities research analysts at Craig Hallum to $125.00 in a report released on Monday, Stock Target Advisor reports.
+Craig Hallum’s price objective points to a potential upside of 29.95% from the stock’s current price.

 LITE has been the subject of a number of other research reports.
-JPMorgan Chase & Co. reduced their price objective on Lumentum from $115.00 to $100.00 and set an overweight rating for the company in a research note on Thursday, July 14th.
-StockNews.com downgraded shares of Lumentum from a buy rating to a hold rating in a report on Thursday, August 4th.
-Barclays lowered their price objective on shares of Lumentum from $100.00 to $95.00 and set an overweight rating on the stock in a research report on Monday, July 25th.
-Needham & Company LLC restated a buy rating and set a $125.00 price target on shares of Lumentum in a research note on Monday, June 6th.
-Finally, Susquehanna lowered their price target on shares of Lumentum from $120.00 to $110.00 in a report on Thursday, May 5th.
-Two investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-According to MarketBeat.com, Lumentum has a consensus rating of Moderate Buy and a consensus price target of $108.92.
+Susquehanna lowered their price target on shares of Lumentum from $120.00 to $110.00 in a report on Thursday, May 5th.
+TheStreet downgraded shares of Lumentum from a “b” rating to a “c+” rating in a report on Monday, May 16th.
+Barclays lowered their price target on shares of Lumentum from $100.00 to $95.00 and set an “overweight” rating for the company in a report on Monday, July 25th.
+Needham & Company LLC reaffirmed a “buy” rating and issued a $125.00 price target on shares of Lumentum in a report on Monday, June 6th.
+Finally, Susquehanna Bancshares lowered their price target on shares of Lumentum to $105.00 in a report on Monday, July 25th.
+Two equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $108.92.

 Lumentum Price Performance